Shroudmoa/mycava/README.md

 # commands to install
 winget install karlstav.cava

-# after leaving the confif file and shaders under .config\cava
+# after leaving the config file and shaders under .config\cava
 just write "cava" in a new terminal